carlonicolo/introsde-2015-assignment-1/README.md

 ```
-This schema is very important because is from this that will be generated the classes with relatives methods and variables.
+This schema is very important because is from this that will be generated the classes with related methods and variables.
-Well taking in account this declaration in the build.xml
+Well, taking in account this declaration in the build.xml

 ```xml